Grand Designs: House of the Year

 Anjana and David Devoy started building a contemporary home that curved around a protected chestnut tree in their garden.
 Kevin McCloud returns to see if their plan worked.

-Kevin meets Andrew and Lowri Davies who have embarked on a project to build an environmentally-friendly farmhouse in rural Wales.
+Kevin meets Andrew and Lowri Davies, who are building an environmentally-friendly farmhouse in rural Wales

 Kevin McCloud meets Julie and Mark Veysey, whose Grand Design is a stunning Miami-style beach house on a beachfront plot overlooking the south Devon coast.